 Color Triangle: The inner Color Triangle allows you to adjust the saturation and intensity of the color of a selected material applied to a surface in your design.
 This allows you to fine tune a color to perfectly match your project requirements.
 You left click directly on a color in the triangle.

 Color Preview: A preview of the custom color appears in the upper preview triangle to the left of the Color Ring.
 Each time you left click on the Color Ring or the Color Triangle the preview will update.

-NOTE: Saving custom color swatches is easy, too: Right below the Color Wheel, there are now 14 swatches available for you to create your own palette.
+NOTE: Saving custom color swatches is easy!
+Right below the Color Wheel, there are now 14 swatches to create your own palette.

 Selecting Materials to Customize